shlienlab/raccoon/README.md

 When using this library, please cite

-> F. Comitani, J. O. Nash, S. Cohen-Gogo, A. Chang, T. T. Wen, A. Maheshwari, B. Goyal, E. S. L. Tio, K. Tabatabaei, L. Brunga, J. E. G. Lawrence, P. Balogh, A. Flanagan, S. Teichmann, V. Ramaswamy, J. Hitzler, J. Wasserman, R. A. Gladdy, B. C. Dickson, U. Tabori, M. J. Cowley, S. Behjati, D. Malkin, A. Villani, M. S. Irwin and A. Shlien, "Multi-scale transcriptional clustering and heterogeneity analysis reveal diagnostic classes of childhood cancer" (under review).
+> F. Comitani, J. O. Nash, S. Cohen-Gogo, A. Chang, T. T. Wen, A. Maheshwari, B. Goyal, E. S. L. Tio, K. Tabatabaei, R. Zhao, L. Brunga, J. E. G. Lawrence, P. Balogh, A. Flanagan, S. Teichmann, B. Ho, A. Huang, V. Ramaswamy, J. Hitzler, J. Wasserman, R. A. Gladdy, B. C. Dickson, U. Tabori, M. J. Cowley, S. Behjati, D. Malkin, A. Villani, M. S. Irwin and A. Shlien, "Multi-scale transcriptional clustering and heterogeneity analysis reveal diagnostic classes of childhood cancer" (under review).

 ### Contributions

 This library is still a work in progress and we are striving to improve it, by adding more flexibility and increase the memory and time efficiency of the code.
-If you would like to be part of this effort, please fork the master branch and work from there.
+If you would like to be part of this effort, please fork the main branch and work from there.
 Make sure your code passes the travis build test.

 Contributions are always welcome.